 Let's hit the pause button, and see what we can learn about Slow Fashion.
 Maine is a beautiful place to turn down the volume, shut off the email, leave the phone in your room, and spend some time exploring this relevant movement.
-Join this group of three world class makers: Cal Patch, Katrina Rodobaugh, and Jessica Lewis Stevens to learn ways to make your garments both beautiful and ethical, and an expression of your beliefs.
+Join this group of three world class makers: Cal Patch, Katrina Rodobaugh, and Jessica Lewis Stevens to learn ways to make your garments both beautiful and ethical, and also an expression of your beliefs.
 All while treading lightly on the planet.

 Last year we included a clothing swap party one night, and that's coming back!
 Bring items from your closet that just don't get the love they deserve and see if someone else might take them home.
 Last year there were all sorts of cool ideas that came out of the swap combined with what Cal, Katrina, and Jessica taught, that gave new life to closet misfits.
 This year we will also be joined by Amy DuFault, Sustainable Fashion activist and journalist, to give a talk about the current state of Slow Fashion, and to offer her perspective throughout the workshops.
 We will all stay at the Ferry Beach Park location which is literally Right.
 On.
 The.
 Beach.
 The rooms are rustic and homey, the sound and smell of the ocean ever present.
 The food is simple but nourishing.
 You might forget when in time we are.
 This is a location that transports you back to the Summer Holidays by the beach of our collective childhood.
 Each day you will spend with one of our three Makers absorbing their specific skills.
 Then on the last day we will have the opportunity to take all you have learned and play with the ideas, making a special item to take home with you, or further exploring the ways to make it all yours.

 ~Focusing on foraged and locally accessible dyes native to the Northeast, Jessica will cover all of the basics of the natural dyeing process.
 Here is your chance to see what others are talking about.
 You will work together to extract and modify a range of colors for several types of fibers including cotton, linen, silk, and wool.
 You will explore and discuss what makes a plant or mineral suitable for dyeing, how to prepare and mordant your fibers, and how to combine dyes for endless color possibilities.
 She will also cover techniques such as solar dyeing and how to prepare a fermented indigo vat, and you'll have a chance to experiment with creating Shibori patterns in a prepared vat.
 You will be provided with a list of resources for sourcing your own natural dye supplies, as well as a guide to dye plants and materials that can be found through the seasons.